Travel Reminders and Suggestions

 Money

 Upon arrival, you will need to get some Canadian money, pronto.
-Currently $1 CDN equals about $1 US (as of January 2008).
+Currently $1 CDN equals about $0.76 U.S. (as of August 2015).
 The Canadian dollar coin is the “Loony,” the $2 coin is the “Two-ny.”
 You can generally find ATMs that will work with most major bank networks once you get to Canada.
-There are several ATMs at the Calgary, AB airport.
+There are several ATMs at the Calgary, AB, airport.

 Credit cards work well almost everywhere in Canada although credit card companies may decline transactions if, as we inadvertently did, you create a “suspicious pattern” of transactions.
 (Call them and they will turn the money back on!)
 Bring a second credit card as a backup and let your card companies know in advance that you will be using your credit cards in Canada.